pragmint/open-practices/practices/clean-git-history.md

 # Clean Git History

 Clean Git History is a practice that emphasizes maintaining a clear and organized commit history in Git repositories.
-It involves making logical, cohesive commits with descriptive messages, and using strategies like squashing and reordering commits to ensure the history is easily navigable for code reviews and debugging.
+It involves making logical, cohesive commits with descriptive messages, and using strategies like squashing and reordering commits to ensure the history is easily navigable for code reviews, debugging and rollbacks.
 This approach aims to enhance productivity and collaboration by keeping the project's evolution understandable for all team members.

 ## Nuance